 We all know how good it physically feels to be active.
-Your blood starts to flow, your heart is pumping, endorphins are awake and engaged, and you might be sweaty if you are working hard enough!
+Your blood starts to flow, your heart is pumping, endorphins are awake and engaged, and you might be sweaty if you work hard!

-However, you don’t need to work up a sweat necessarily.
+However, you don’t necessarily need to work up a sweat.
 Getting up to stretch, going for a short walk, or even doing ten jumping jacks gets the blood flowing and allows you to clear your head.